Published: January 26, 2026

 The police will instruct victims of sexual assault to obtain an examination at the criminal forensic institute, which is in Ulaanbaatar city or in provincial centers.
 A medical check from any other clinic/hospital will not be admitted into evidence at any judicial proceeding.
 The Embassy can assist in helping you locate these centers.

 The most common targets of street harassment are unaccompanied women and foreign men accompanying Mongolian or other Asian women.
 Street harassment may range from verbal abuse to physical assault.
 Though rare, certain nationalist groups also perpetrate premeditated attacks against foreigners.
 Most street harassment occurs in or near bars and nightclubs, and alcohol is often involved.
-Travelers should avoid walking alone after dark, avoid using unregistered taxi cabs, and moderate their use of alcohol in order to avoid becoming an easy target for harassment in public.
+Travelers should avoid walking alone after dark, avoid using unregistered taxi cabs, and moderate their use of alcohol to avoid becoming an easy target for harassment in public.

 There is a small nationalist portion of Mongolia’s criminal element, which may target foreign nationals.
 Foreigners have reported unprovoked physical assaults, which occurred without warning.
 Foreign males are most at risk from such attacks or threats during the late evening hours at nightclubs and bars (even at some of Ulaanbaatar’s more upscale establishments), especially if they are in the company of Mongolian women.